electric-eloquence/fepper/README.md

 ###variables.styl###
-`patternlab-node/source/js/src/variables.styl` is a file containing variables that can be shared across the Stylus CSS-preprocessor, browser JavaScripts, and PHP backends (and possibly other language backends as well).
+`patternlab-node/source/js/src/variables.styl` is a file containing variables that can be shared across the Stylus CSS preprocessor, browser JavaScripts, and PHP backends (and possibly other language backends as well).
 It ships with these
 values: